 The spiritual essays, meditations, and inspirational stories Kidd wrote in her thirties were collected into a single volume, Firstlight: The Early Inspiration Writings and published by Guideposts Books in 2006 and Penguin in 2007.

 After traveling with her daughter, Ann Kidd Taylor, to sacred sites in Greece, Turkey, and France, Kidd and Taylor co-authored a memoir, Traveling with Pomegranates: A Mother-Daughter Story.
 Published by Viking in 2009, it appeared on numerous bestseller lists, including the New York Times list and has been published in several languages.

 The Invention of Wings, Kidd’s third novel was published January 7, 2014 by Viking to wide critical acclaim.
-It debuted on the New York Times bestseller list at #1 and remained on the hardcover fiction list for over five months.
+It debuted on the New York Times bestseller list at #1 and remained on the hardcover fiction list for over six months.
 It has been translated into 20 languages, thus far.
 The novel was chosen for Oprah’s Book Club 2.0.
 Plans are underway to turn the book into a film.

 Kidd serves on the Writers Council for Poets & Writers, Inc. She lives in Southwest Florida with her husband, Sandy.